 Policy 18C.
-Flat conversions

-SA objectives that are not relevant to

-this policy

-SA objective Imp act of policy

-4. To promote energy efficiency & energy generated from renewable and low carbon sources.
-0 Flats are generally more energy-efficient than houses, although this benefit is limited

-5. To reduce the need to travel and move towards more sustainable travel modes; to reduce associated effects of air quality & greenhouse gas emissions +/- Where the buildings are located near existing services, conversion into flats can help to reduce the per capita need to travel.
+Flat conversions SA objectives that are not relevant to this policy SA objective Imp eact of policy To promote energy efficiency & energy generated from renewable and low carbon sources.
+0 Flats are generally more energy-efficient than houses, although this benefit is limited 5.
+To reduce the need to travel and move towards more sustainable travel modes; to reduce associated effects of air quality & greenhouse gas emissions +/- Where the buildings are located near existing services, conversion into flats can help to reduce the per capita need to travel.
 The policy specifies that location to shops and other services will be a criterion.
 6. To protect soil & land + Flat conversions provide more homes on the same building footprint, so are an efficient form of land use.
 13.To maintain & enhance community & settlement identities ?
 Conversion of existing buildings into flats can make good use of under-used properties, but can also increase traffic, the need for parking, noise etc. The impact of this policy will depend on the location and type of conversion.
 Possible mitigation

-Policy 18D.
-Residential caravans and m SA objectives that are not relevant to this policy nobile homes SA objective Imp act of policy 1.
-To improve health and well-being within the District and reduce inequalities in health. +/- The policy promotes the use of residential caravans and mobile homes ('caravans') only for short-term use.
+SA objectives that are not relevant to this policy SA objective Impact of policy To improve health and well-being within the District and reduce inequalities in health. +/- The policy promotes the use of residential caravans and mobile homes ('caravans') only for short-term use.
 This helps to ensure that residents live in adequate long-term 3.
 To ensure that the housing needs of all residents and communities are met +/- accommodation, but can reduce the amount of housing available for the district's residents.
 4. To promote energy efficiency & energy generated from renewable and low carbon sources. + Caravans tend to be energy inefficient.
 A reduction in caravans and an increase in settled homes will help to improve energy efficiency.
 13.To maintain & enhance community & settlement identities ?
 The policy is unclear about what will happen to exiting mobile homes.